 Hello, strange fact is that I've always been fascinated with cemeteries.
 I'll stop and just walk a cemetery if it looks old and interesting.
 I've been researching my family genealogy for nearly a decade, and finding out who they were and where they are buried has been a particularly exciting challenge for me.
 On my mother's side, I'm a 7th generation Clevelander; my maternal ancestors were part of the pioneer family movement to the Western Reserve (Cleveland, Ohio) back around 1803.
-I'm very proud of that heritage (my 7xg-grandmother is buried in Cleveland and I've visited that cemetery - it's so rare to actually know where your 7xg-grandmother is buried, let alone in the same city in which you live).
+I'm very proud of that heritage.
+My 7xg-grandmother is buried in Cleveland and I've visited that cemetery; how rare to actually know where your 7xg-grandmother is buried, let alone in the same city in which you live!
 On my father's side, it is a very different story.
-A recent DNA test taken by my father and myself revealed we shared DNA with family we had no idea who they were (and they didn't know us either).
+A recent DNA test taken by my father and myself revealed we shared DNA with family we never heard of (and they didn't know us either).
 After many months of research (with the help of my new cousin), we discovered my dad's paternal lineage was that of the Bergner/Kaestle family.
 I embrace this truth and have been fascinated by the journey.
 I'm also available as a photo volunteer; I love going to cemeteries and finding headstones for family members searching for that missing link.

 My Paternal lineage:

 Wilkaitis ~ Krivaitis ~ Scherbourg ~ Fischer ~ Waldschmidt ~ Kaestle ~ Bergner